Written by Caitlin Fitzpatrick Curley

 I spent the summer pouring my game-lovin’ heart and soul into a course called Gameschooling 101: How to Add More Play to Your Homeschool Day.
 I am super proud of it.
-Use the promo code SIMPLEHS to get $10 off the regular price from now through December 1, 2020.

 This is a hard year, but it’s not forever.

 We are *all* learning big, important things right now.
 It’s just hard to see it because we are muddling through the muck.
 And our kids?
 They are *really* good at learning.
 They learn despite us!

 So let’s breathe.
 Put one foot in front of the other.
 Connect with our kiddos over delicious books, fun games, and nature.

 Let’s remember to focus on hearts over heads.
 This is hard, but it won’t last forever.

 Tell us: How are YOU muddling through the worst year ever?
 Share here!

 What’s Your Homeschool Mom Personality?
 Take Jamie’s quiz now and receive a free personality report to help you organize your homeschool based on what your personality type needs most!